nordtheme/nord/CONTRIBUTING.md

 ### Documentations

-Nord's documentation consists of guides, which helps users to learn about the project, and the project docs, which serves as a reference including Nord's port projects.
+Rosely's documentation consists of guides, which helps users to learn about the project, and the project docs, which serves as a reference including Rosely's port projects.

 You can help improve the docs and guides by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos, bringing them up to date when there are differences to the latest version.
 This can be done by submitting a [enhancement suggestion](#enhancement-suggestions) and then opening a [pull request](#pull-requests) for it.

 ## Branch Organization

-The Nord uses the [gitflow][gitflow] branching model.
+The Rosely uses the [gitflow][gitflow] branching model.
 The repository consists of two core branches with an infinite development lifecycle:

 * `master` - The source code of `HEAD` always reflects a tagged release version.
 * `develop` - The default branch where the source code of `HEAD` always reflects a state with the latest development state.